BorelEnzo/BorelEnzo.github.io/CTFs/ice_CTF_18/lost_in_the_forest/index.md

 >00000090: 5591 50a0 9993                           U.P...
 > ```

-We looked for more clued, when a team mate noticed that there was an interesting thing in the [bash_history](bash_history)
+We looked for more clues, when a team mate noticed that there was an interesting thing in the [bash_history](bash_history)

 > ```
 > $ ls -a